Dubbed eRegistration Version 2, POEA recently made a soft launch of their newest online platform for overseas workers.

 Editing and Adding Details

-New users will have to input the remaining information, though not all of them is required.
-There are also details in which you can not change by yourself.
+New users will have to input the remaining information, though not all of them are required.
+There are also details which you can not change by yourself.

 You can avoid having such difficulties in the first place.
 Simply enter the correct info upon creating your account.